Should I Become an ASPCA Officer?

 Working with animals can be very rewarding, especially to avid animal lovers.
 However, there are pitfalls to working as an ASPCA officer, including having to witness abuse and neglect inflicted on animals, working at all hours, and possibly being injured by frightened, confused, or aggressive animals.

 |Degree Field||Not specific; courses in criminology and animal sciences are helpful|

 |Certification||Required in some states|

 |Experience||Prior experience requirements can vary by agency; experience working with animals or in a law enforcement position may be helpful|

-|Key Skills||Comfortable working with animals, knowledge of animal control regulations and laws, patience and coordination, as well as skills in critical thinking, active listening, problem solving, decision making and service orientation***|
+|Key Skills||Knowledge of animal control regulations and laws; patience and coordination; being comfortable working with animals, as well as skills in critical thinking, active listening, problem solving, decision making and service orientation skills|

 Step 1: Gain Experience

 Many ASPCA or HLE officers gain experience by working or volunteering in animal shelters, veterinary clinics, or law enforcement agencies.
 To obtain these positions, prospective volunteers typically fill out an application and attend an orientation session.
 Some groups or agencies may also require an interview and criminal history search or fingerprinting.
 Once selected as a volunteer, the individual may be required to complete training sessions to learn animal behavior, safe handling techniques, and proper feeding procedures.

 Success Tip: Study Animal Behavior